ArjunKasargod/Vrinda-Store-Data-Analysis/README.md

-Which are the top 5 states contributing to sales?
+3.Which are the top 5 states contributing to sales?

 Maharashtra, Karnataka, and Uttar Pradesh are the top 3 states, contributing 35% of total sales.

 ![image alt](https://github.com/ArjunKasargod/Vrinda-Store-Data-Analysis/blob/main/Top%205%20States.png?raw=true)

-What is the relation between age, gender, and number of orders?
+4.What is the relation between age, gender, and number of orders?

 Adults aged 30-49, especially women, are the largest contributors, making up 50% of orders.

 ![image alt](https://github.com/ArjunKasargod/Vrinda-Store-Data-Analysis/blob/main/Age%20vs%20Gender.png?raw=true)

-What are the different order statuses in 2022?
+5.What are the different order statuses in 2022?

 The order statuses in 2022 were as follows:
 Successfully Delivered: 88%